DrBlackRat/VRC-Picture-Loader/README.md

 The VRC Picture Loader is available via the [Creator Companion](https://vcc.docs.vrchat.com/) as a VPM package!
 ###  [⬇️ My VPM / Creator Companion Listing](https://vpm.drblackrat.xyz)

+For Standalone Unity I still provide a Unity Package with every release.

 ## Here are the core features:
 - Download Images from the Web
 - Provides a UI for VRChat's Image Downloader